Overview

 Diagnosis

 An important part of diagnosing Alzheimer's disease includes being able to explain your symptoms.
-Input from a close family member or friend about your symptoms and their impact on your daily life helps.
+It may help to get input from a close family member or friend about your symptoms and their impact on your daily life.
 Tests of memory and thinking skills also help diagnose Alzheimer's disease.

-Blood and imaging tests can rule out other potential causes of the symptoms.
-Or they may help your health care professional better identify the disease causing dementia symptoms.
+Blood and imaging tests can rule out other potential causes of your symptoms.
+They also can check for proteins in the brain that are linked to Alzheimer's disease.
+The tests may help your healthcare team better identify the disease causing dementia symptoms.

-In the past, Alzheimer's disease was diagnosed for certain only after death when looking at the brain with a microscope revealed plaques and tangles.
-Health care professional and researchers are now able to diagnose Alzheimer's disease during life with more certainty.
-Biomarkers can detect the presence of plaques and tangles.
-Biomarker tests include specific types of PET scans and tests that measure amyloid and tau proteins in the fluid part of blood and cerebral spinal fluid.
+In the past, Alzheimer's disease was diagnosed for certain only after death when plaques and tangles were found while looking at the brain with a microscope.
+Today, healthcare professionals and researchers are able to diagnose Alzheimer's disease during life with more certainty.

 Tests